NivenT/nivent.github.io/_posts/blog/2019-03-24-dedekind-domain.md

     Let $A$ be an integral domain such that every nonzero ideal $I\subset A$ factors uniquely into a finite product of prime ideals.
 Show that $A$ is a Dedekind domain.
 </div>

-[^1]: Although Serre comes close in his "Local Fields" book (maybe I should only admit that I've only seen two approaches aside from the one I'll show here)
+[^1]: Although Serre comes close in his "Local Fields" book (maybe I should also admit that I've only seen two approaches aside from the one I'll show here).
+I should also add that when I say "never seen," I mean excluding the approach in this post; this proof was outlined in one of my classes, but I don't know where else it's written down.
+[^2]: Fight me